Reuben Chen is a partner in the Cooley litigation department. He joined the Firm in 2003 and is resident in the Palo Alto office.

 Mr. Chen's practice focuses on technology and intellectual property litigation, primarily patent litigation.
 He has assisted clients in intellectual property matters across a wide range of technologies, including biotechnology, chemistry, electronics, HDTV, integrated circuits, medical devices, pharmaceuticals, Wavelength Selective Switches, and web-based technologies.

-Mr. Chen was selected as a 2013 Northern California Rising Star for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Chen was selected in 2014 and 2013 as a Northern California Rising Star for Intellectual Property Litigation by Super Lawyers magazine.

 Recent representative cases include: